Alvi-Rahman/Supershop_Management_System/README.md

 * Here you will find `supershop_app` and `supershop_management` sub-directories
   along with `db.sqlite3` `manage.py` and `requirements.txt` files.
-* Create a Virtual Environment in this directory using `virtualenv <env-name>` command where `env-name` refers to your prefered environment name.
+* Create a Virtual Environment in this directory using `virtualenv <env-name>` command in the command line(Windows) and terminal(Mac) where `env-name` refers to your preferred environment name.